-WARNING - It is important that prevents/grandians and players note that: Protective equipment cannot prevent all injuries a player might receive while participating in baseball/softball.
+WARNING - It is important that poverts/guardians and players note that: Protective equipment cannot prevent all injuries a player might receive while participating in baseball/softball.

 To expedite league personnel's reporting of injuries, we have prepared guidelines to use as a checklist in completing reports.
-It will save time -- and speed your payment of chims.
+It will save time -- and speed your payment of claims .